gajdulj/gajdulj.github.io/_posts/2025-06-13-The-10x-engineer.markdown

 - Pragmatic & biased towards action ⚡
 - Always learning 📚

+I am pretty sure that these people delivered 10x average value so they do exist.
+What do I mean by "value"? 🤨 Probably a topic for another post.

 Counterintuitively – doing **LESS** and focusing on the right things seems to pay off more.
 This makes sense from the 80/20 rule perspective.

 **20% of the tasks end up generating 80% of the value.**

 You can be extremely productive, over-engineering data pipelines or building custom tools where not needed.
 But raw *productivity* ≠ *value*.

-What do I mean by "value"? 🤨 Probably a topic for another post.

 ---